 Variable Number of items Cronbach's alpha coefficient Attitude - Hunting nonhuman animals and wildlife is not always the best way to prevent farm damage. - To prevent wildlife damage, I prefer methods that do less damage to wildlife.
 5 81 - I have the right to hunt wildlife that enters my farm and damages my crops and livestock. - In my opinion, wildlife is a pest that must be eradicated. - I feel compassionate and kind to wildlife.
-Subjective Norm - My family and important people in my life recommend the non-lethal method to solve the problem v vith wildlife.
-2 79 - My neighbors and colleagues encourage the killing of nonhuman animals (wildlife) 3 70 entering t he farm. - My family believes that wildlife hunting on our farm is immoral.
+Subjective Subjective Norm - My family and important people in my life recommend the non-lethal method to solve the problem v vith wildlife.
+3 78 - My neighbors and colleagues encourage the killing of nonhuman animals (wildlife) 5 70 entering t he farm. - My family believes that wildlife hunting on our farm is immoral.
 Perceived behavior control - The hunt is the better choice.
-2 71 - It is difficult to find a non-lethal way for wildlife to enter farms Intention - I plan to deal with the wildlife that enters my farm in the future for food, in a non-lethal 2 82 way.
-2 83 - I decided to find and use a wildlife-friendly mead.
+2 71 - It is difficult to find a non-lethal way for wildlife to enter farms Intention - I plan to deal with the wildlife that enters my farm in the future for food, in a non-lethal 2 83 way.
+2 05 I decided to find and use a wildlife-friendly mead.

-Post hoho rion fragmanay (including Dro anvironmental habayiar) I have bunted wildlife that has entered my farm or attacked my livestock in the past - Thave numed whome that has entered my farm of attacked my fivestock in the past years. - I have revived when the that has entered my farm or attacked my investock in the past 5 72 years. - For managing the conflict, I usually use Fencing. - For managing the conflict, I usually use Night Guarding - For managing the conflict, I usually use Make noise and light Mutualist Mutualist value - I like helping nonhuman animals more than helping people. - Hunting is a cruel act on a nonhuman animal. - In my opinion, the world should be a place where humans and wildlife can live together 5 84 without fear. - Nonhuman animals must have the same rights as humans. - I don't like harassing the nonhuman animal.
-Domination value - If I feel my property and assets are endangered by wildlife, I will kill them.
-If I feel endangered by wildlife, I will kill them.
+Past be havior frequency (including Pro-environmental behavior) - I have hunted wildlife that has entered my farm or attacked my livestock in the past years. - I have revived wildlife that has entered my farm or attacked my livestock in the past 5 70 years.
+5 72 - For managing the conflict, I usually use Fencing. - For managing the conflict, I usually use Night Guarding - For managing the conflict, I usually use Make noise and light Mutual Mutualist value - I like helping nonhuman animals more than helping people. - Hunting is a cruel act on a nonhuman animal.
+In my opinion, the world should be a place where humans and wildlife can live together 5 84 withou - Nonhuman animals must have the same rights as humans.
+I don't like harassing the nonhuman animal.
+Domina tion value - If I feel my property and assets are endangered by wildlife, I will kill them. - If I feel endangered by wildlife, I will kill them.
 I like wildlife so much that I can easily hunt them.
-7 79 - People who want to hunt should be allowed to do so. / - From the beginning of time, wildlife was on the planet for human use. - Human needs must take precedence over the protection of wildlife.
-Humans must reduce wildlife populations for their benefit
+People who want to hunt should be allowed to do so.
+7 79 From the beginning of time, wildlife was on the planet for human use.
+Human needs must take precedence over the protection of wildlife.
+Humans must reduce wildlife populations for their benefit Crambook Almbour $0.00 \le \alpha$; Porfact: $0.80 \le \alpha \le 0.00$; Cood: $0.70 \le \alpha \le 0.80$ (Source: Coorea 010)